Trail Development Projects

 Recipient: Metro Parks Tacoma

-The Tacoma Metropolitan Park District used this grant to develop open park space on about 11 acres at Point Defiance Park, located on a peninsula at the northernmost point in the city.
+The Metropolitan Park District of Tacoma used this grant to develop open park space on about 11 acres at Point Defiance Park, located on a peninsula at the northernmost point in the city.
 The primary recreation opportunities provided by the project are walking, picnicking and sightseeing.
 Amenities include walking trails, site furnishings, restrooms, lighting, signage and landscaping.

 Recipient: Jefferson County